 Amsterdam is not representative of the rest of the Netherlands.
 There are so many Dutch cities that have a fraction of the tourists are more beautiful, more charming, and have lots to do.
 There’s even castles that are easy day trips from Amsterdam!

 Definitely lookup when there are “markts” or local markets on the day you’ll be there.
 You’ll be charmed by the plazas where the locals sit outside, drink beer, and eat bitterballen, something that is harder to find in Amsterdam.
-Click for 15 other beautiful Dutch cities outside of Amsterdam recommended by residents.
+Click for the best day trips from Amsterdam.

 People are happy to give advice or help you.
-(For the record, almost everyone speaks English fluently, however it’s always polite to say Dankjewel [Thank you in Dutch].)
+For the record, almost everyone speaks English fluently, however it’s always polite to say Dankjewel [Thank you in Dutch].)

 I have used the Lonely Planet Guide for the Netherlands since I arrived here and it’s full of useful advice for food/accommodations/attractions advice.
 Amsterdam: A History of the World’s Most Liberal City is nonfiction about Amsterdam’s history.

-Of course, Anne Frank’s Diary is a must read if you intend on visiting the Anne Frank House.For Fiction, I recommend The Miniaturist, a historical fiction novel takes place in the Golden Age of Amsterdam.
+Anne Frank’s Diary is a must read if you intend on visiting the Anne Frank House.For Fiction, I recommend The Miniaturist, a historical fiction novel takes place in the Golden Age of Amsterdam.
 The Dinner is by famous Dutch author Herman Kochs.
 (It is sharp, biting, typical of Dutch humor, and dark!).

 People who have visited Amsterdam, anything you wish anyone had told you?
 Fellow residents, anything I missed?